-- (1) a review and determination of the safety issues that affect a child and;(A) a child's parents, guardians, or custodians; or - (B) another individual residing in the residence where the child resides or is likely to reside; - (2) an identification of the underlying causes of the safety issues described in subdivision (1); - (3) a determination whether child abuse, neglect, or maltreatment occurred; and - (4) a determination of the needs of a child's family in order for the child to:(A) remain in the home safely; - (B) return to the home safely; or - (C) be placed in an alternative living arrangement.
+- (1) a review and determination of the safety issues that affect a child and: - (A) a child's parents, guardians, or custodians; or - (B) another individual residing in the residence where the child resides or is likely to reside; - (2) an identification of the underlying causes of the safety issues described in subdivision (1); - (3) a determination whether child abuse, neglect, or maltreatment occurred; and - (4) a determination of the needs of a child's family in order for the child to: - (A) remain in the home safely; - (B) return to the home safely; or - (C) be placed in an alternative living arrangement.

 DCS prepares a written document detailing information given by the person who reports child abuse or neglect.
 IC 31-33-7-4.
 This document is called a 310 report.
 The 310 report is made available to the prosecutor and law enforcement and to the coroner in the case of a child's death.
 IC 31-33-7-5.
-Law enforcement may conduct a criminal investigation on the same situation which DCS is assessing, and the two agencies frequently work together.
+Law enforcement may conduct an immediate on-site assessment of the report along with DCS whenever law enforcement has reason to believe a criminal offense has been committed.
+DCS and law enforcement frequently work together.
 IC 31-33-7-7.
 IC 31-33-8-2.
 The primary purpose of law enforcement investigations is to determine whether a crime has been committed, identify an alleged perpetrator, and give information to the county prosecutor's office.
 Sometimes there will be a criminal case as well as a CHINS case involving the abuse or neglect of the same child.